Fast, Easy and Affordable.

 As of 1 December 2010, all properties with a pool are required to have a valid pool safety certificate.
 A pool safety certificate ensures your pool complies with all Queensland pool safety laws and standards.
 All certification inspections must be completed by a licensed pool inspector to ensure your pool is as safe as possible.
 If your pool passes, you will receive your pool safety inspection certificate on the same day.

 Pool certification can feel like a long and complicated process due to the numerous ordinances in place to make sure a swimming pool is a safe environment.
 We understand the frustration you feel when completing the process—especially if you discover your pool is not up to code.
 This is why we work to make the process simple, easy and fast, so your pool can be up to code in no time, and you can enjoy it all summer long without worrying about your or your family’s safety.
 Your pool inspector will carefully guide you through the process, notifying you of any codes your pool is not up to date on and recommending affordable solutions so that you can obtain your pool safety certificate as quickly as possible.
 Remember, when your pool passes inspection, you will receive your certificate the same day.
 Book your consultation today!

 Form 23 (the required QBCC pool certificate) is $41.05 excluding GST.
 Please note this does not include the price of the pool safety inspection.
 You can find our complete price list, including inspections, consultations and re-inspections by clicking here.

 We’re glad you asked!
-PoolInspec inspects non-shared pools and spas at houses and townhomes as well as shared pools in numerous buildings, including apartment complexes, hotels, motels, resorts and caravan parks.
+Poolinspec inspects non-shared pools and spas at houses and town houses as well as shared pools in numerous buildings, including apartment complexes, hotels, motels, resorts and caravan parks.
 If you have a pool, we are certified to inspect it.